-1.4.
-Audience to Address the Committee
+1.5.
+Audience to Address the Council

-This is the opportunity for members of the community to address the committee concerning items not on the agenda.
+This is an opportunity for members of the community to address the committee concerning items not on the agenda.
 Persons addressing the Committee will be allowed a maximum of three (3) minutes for their presentation.
+The chair may establish a maximum speaking time for any item.
 Persons may not yield their time to another speaker (Gov. Code § 54954.3)